This article also appeared in the Denver Business Journal | May 1, 2020

-Many companies are diversifying sources from which they procure components or finished products so as to be less dependent on their Chinese production, but it’s a slow process.
+Many companies are diversifying sources from which they procure components or finished products to be less dependent on their Chinese production, but it’s a slow process.
 It takes time to rework logistics and transportation routes and build alternative fulfillment capabilities to accommodate the changes.
-Additionally, businesses have to anticipate new movement restrictions.
+Additionally, businesses must anticipate new movement restrictions.

 Let’s face it — when the pandemic ends the problem won’t.
 A return to normalcy would still see a surge of container movements creating a requirement for additional de-stuffing capacity.
 Most sectors are already feeling an impact.
-There's the pharmaceutical industry, where China supplies many drug precursors, as well as the fashion industry, where production for the autumn fashion season should be ramping up, but is currently at a standstill.
-Also, any industry dependent upon electronic components—as we saw with Apple and Samsung delaying the delivery of their mobile phones to consumers.
+There's the pharmaceutical industry, where China supplies many drug precursors, as well as the fashion industry, where production for the autumn fashion season should be ramping up but is currently at a standstill.
+Also, any industry dependent upon electronic components has been impacted as we saw with Apple and Samsung delaying the delivery of their mobile phones to consumers.
 There are already concerns over goods for the Christmas 2020 market.

 Production isn’t the only issue — shipping is also affected.
-There are already reports of backlogs building on the Yangtze River, airfreight out of China is down, and ship operators are unwilling to visit Chinese ports thanks to the prospect of a viral outbreak on a large—but minimally-manned—container vessel.
+There are already reports of backlogs building on the Yangtze River.
+Airfreight out of China is down.
+Ship operators are unwilling to visit Chinese ports thanks to the prospect of a viral outbreak on a large, but minimally manned container vessel.
 Avoiding China also reduces service to intermediate ports, such as Singapore.
 Meanwhile, empty containers are stranded in the wrong locations.

 Businesses are doing what they can to mitigate the risks of disruption.
-It’s too late to start stockpiling Chinese goods, but businesses can load orders onto alternative suppliers—particularly where many of these suppliers are located in other far eastern countries that could be at greater risk from the virus while having similar stocks held up at ports issues.
+It’s too late to start stockpiling Chinese goods.
+But businesses can load orders onto alternative suppliers particularly where many of these suppliers are in other far eastern countries that could be at greater risk from the virus, while having similar stocks held up from port issues.
 Nonetheless, even sources closer to home cannot be considered secure.
-Companies may consider bringing forward orders—even from suppliers in currently unaffected areas—before global prices rise.
+Companies may consider bringing forward orders even from suppliers in currently unaffected areas before global prices rise.
 Conversely, buyers of goods whose prices are largely determined by metal and other markets may see opportunities to exploit depressed commodity prices.

-The Coronavirus epidemic is threatening a logistical and transportation slowdown.
-It’s too early to quantify impacts on production but devising backup plans is a must.
-Companies must expect that temporary supplier shifts will become permanent, evaluate current warehouse and fulfillment spaces, and make decisive changes while expecting some of these temporary stopgaps to become permanent.
+The coronavirus epidemic is threatening a logistical and transportation slowdown.
+It’s too early to quantify impacts on production but devising back-up plans is a must and we can expect temporary supplier shifts to become permanent.
+Companies must evaluate current warehouse and fulfillment spaces and make decisive changes while expecting some of these temporary stopgaps to become permanent.
 Good real estate planning will allow businesses to be flexible in moving operations in such times of crisis.